 Debone the chicken thighs and dice them to slightly larger than bite sizes.
 Please see how to debone chicken thighs in the blog post with photos, if you aren’t sure how to do that.
+Or check out this web story.
 Transfer them to a container that’s just big enough to hold all the pieces.

 Add the seasoning from salt to olive oil.
 Gently mix them and make sure all the pieces are in touch with lemon juice.
 Marinate overnight in the fridge and up to 24 hours.